MicrosoftDocs/power-platform/power-virtual-agents/authoring-variables-bot.md

 [Variables](authoring-variables.md) let you save responses from your customers.
 For example, you can save a customer's name in a variable called `UserName`.
 The bot can then address the customer by name as the conversation continues.

-By default, a variable's value can be reused in the topic where this variable gets created.
-In some cases, you may want the bot to use the same value across topics, so that the bot can remember the necessary context when a conversation spans multiple topics.
+By default, a variable's value can only be used in the topic where this variable gets created.
+However, you might want the bot to use the same value across topics.
+This means the bot can remember the necessary context when a conversation spans multiple topics.

-For example, in a Welcome topic, the bot asks for the customer's name and email.
-Then when the conversation goes to another topic, such as an Appointment Booking topic, you want the bot to remember this customer's name and email address.
+For example, in a "Welcome" topic, the bot asks for the customer's name and email.
+Then when the conversation goes to another topic, such as an "Appointment booking" topic, you want the bot to remember this customer's name and email address.

 In some systems, these types of variables are known as **global variables**.
 In Power Virtual Agents, these variables are called **bot variables**, as they apply across the entire bot.

 Bot variables apply during a single user session.
-You need to specify which variables should be treated as bot variables, to distinguish them from single-use variables.
+You specify which variables should be treated as bot variables to distinguish them from topic-level variables.

 ## Prerequisites